sahithyandev/s3/src/content/docs/database-systems/02-data-models.md

 ### Entity-Relationship Model

 Data is organized into entities with attributes and relationships.
 Used only in the design phase.
 Used to implement relational model.

-#### Entity

-Represents an object or concept that can be uniquely identified.
-Described by a set of attributes.

-#### Attribute

-Represents a characteristic or property of an entity.

-#### Relationship

-Represents the association between 2 entities.
+Explained more on [Entity-Relationship Model](/database-systems/entity-relationship-model)

 ### Object-Relational Model